KennyGifford/kennygifford.github.io/night_light.md

 ![pwm_circuit](/assets/night_light/pwm_circuit.png)<br>
 This is the basic circuit to control and drive the LEDs with PWM.

-V~CC~ is sourced from the load pins of the battery charger, and should be the same as the battery voltage, so around 3.7V.
+V<sub>CC</sub> is sourced from the load pins of the battery charger, and should be the same as the battery voltage, so around 3.7V.

 R1-R3 must be calculated to normalize the brightness of each color channel.
 R4-R6 must be calculated for proper transistor base current and switching.